jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Sheep_show.md

 2. Yearling Ram Class- (limited to youth 12 yrs. of age and older-not to be shown in Fitting and Showmanship.)
 1 yr. of age, but under 2 years.

-3. Senior Ram Class — born on or after September 1, 2024 and before January 1, 2024
+3. Senior Ram Class — born on or after September 1, {year} and before January 1, {year}

-4. Junior Ram Class — born on or after January 1, 2024
+4. Junior Ram Class — born on or after January 1, {year}

 ### CHAMPION EWE

 5. Aged Ewe—2 years and older

 6. Yearling Ewe — 1 year of age, but under 2 years
-7. Senior Ewe — born on or after September 1, 2024 and before January 1, 2024
+7. Senior Ewe — born on or after September 1, {year} and before January 1, {year}

-8. Junior Ewe — born on or after January 1, 2024
+8. Junior Ewe — born on or after January 1, {year}
 9. Daughter/Dam-Aged ewe with her yearling, Senior or Junior ewe lamb.
 10. Exhibitor’s Flock — group to consist of one (1) Ram Lamb and two (2) Ewes owned by exhibitor and shown in classes.
 11. Market Lamb — lamb must be slick shorn and may be divided into light and heavy weight at the discretion of the judge.
 Lambs must be wethers